alexsu52/technology_update/2025/Q2/technology_update.md

  *Tsinghua University*

 The authors introduce SageAttention3, a novel FP4 micro-scaling quantization technique for Transformer attention designed to achieve a 5x speedup in inference on NVIDIA GPUs and an 8-bit novel training approach that preserves model accuracy during finetuning while reducing memory demands.
 The method applies FP4 quantization to the two main attention matrix multiplications, using a microscaling strategy with a group size of 16 elements per scale factor.
 This fine granularity limits the impact of outlier values that can otherwise cause significant quantization error.
 To address issues with quantizing the attention map, the authors propose a two-level quantization scheme.
 First, each row of attention map is scaled into the range
 [0, 448 × 6], which ensures the FP8 scaling factor (required by hardware) fully utilizes its representation range.
 Then, FP4 quantization is applied at the block level.
 This two-step process significantly reduces quantization error compared to direct quantization.
 Empirical results show that SageAttention3 delivers substantial inference speedups with minimal quality loss on language, image, and video generation benchmarks.
+The code is available at: https://github.com/thu-ml/SageAttention.

 <p align="center"><img width="70%" src=https://github.com/user-attachments/assets/8d08d5e2-d1ff-4dd0-9142-ebea707bf4b8></p>